axelboc/website-cass/content/index.md

       text: I went on exchange to Aalborg University in Denmark, where I studied Metafiction and Twentieth-Century Literature.
 ---

-I write about ghosts, creepy sisters and friends, what happens ‘out there,’ what we won’t talk about, and bad love with some good kissing.

-I am an emerging writer based in Melbourne, Australia.
-I take a lot of inspiration from this city as well as country Victoria where I grew up.
+I am an Australian writer living in France.
+I take a lot of inspiration from Melbourne, where I spent 12 years, as well as from country Victoria where I grew up.

 I’ve always been a **storyteller of some sort**.
-I started out in theatre as a kid, (my greatest role was a weasel in _Wind in the Willows_), studied Film and Television at RMIT University, and worked for a small animation company making some weird little movies.
+I started out in theatre as a kid, (my greatest role was a weasel in _Wind in the Willows_).
+Now I write about ghosts, creepy sisters, what happens ‘out there,’ what we won’t talk about, and bad love with some good kissing.

-Now I’m a graduate of the The University of Melbourne’s Master of Creative Writing, Publishing and Editing.
-I like to tell stories about the darker side of life that exists on the edge of reality... and sometimes outside of it.
+My stories are about the darker side of life that exists on the edge of reality and sometimes outside of it.
 I have collected books like these that I love on [Nyctophilia](/nyctophilia), my little **night garden of dark and creepy books**.
+Maybe you’ll find something you’ll like too.

+In 2017, I was a **PitchWars** ‘mentee’ and participated in their online mentoring program.
+I found my agent, Hillary Jacobson at ICM Partners, through this program.

+I am currently a mentor for [Author Mentor Match](https://www.authormentormatch.com), another online program that pairs writers with writing mentors to assist them in revising drafts of their middle grade or young adult manuscript and preparing to approach agents and publishers.
+It’s incredibly rewarding and I get to read so much new and challenging work!
+I hope to continue doing this for a long time.

-I’m also an [Aurealis magazine](https://aurealis.com.au/) slush pile reader, and was a judge for the 2016 Aurealis Award for best illustrated book or graphic novel.
+I’m also an [Aurealis magazine](https://aurealis.com.au/) slush pile reader, and was a judge for the 2016 ad 2017 Aurealis Award for best illustrated book or graphic novel.